-Only available in hospitals to measure the temperatures of patients without touching them, smart thermometers have been brought to our homes by companies such as Koogeek and Withings.
-Unlike traditional methods, this is a much more sanitary way to take anyone’s temperature.
+Only available in hospitals to measure the temperatures of patients without touching them, smart thermometers have been brought to our homes by likes of Nokia and Koogeek.
+Unlike traditional methods, this is a much more sanitary way to take someone’s temperature.

 The technology is relatively new and infers temperature from a portion of the thermal radiation emitted by the object being measured.
-These trackers are sometimes referred to as laser thermometers, as a laser is used to help aim the thermometer.
+These gadgets are sometimes referred to as laser thermometers, as a laser is used to help aim the thermometer.
 This article will focus on devices that also come with an accompanying smartphone app.

-In addition to smart thermometers, there are a number of other devices you can use to monitor the temperature of your baby.
+In addition to smart thermometers, there are a number of other multi-functional devices you can use to monitor the temperature of your baby.
 These are the subject of a separate piece.

-A light touch on the temple is all it takes.
 Thermo has 16 sensors which take over 4,000 measurements to find the hottest spot on the side of your head.
 The device measures from the temporal artery, considered the best place to detect temperature changes as the blood that circulates there comes from the core of the body.
-And since there is no contact with earwax, saliva or any other body fluid, Thermo is a extremely sanitary way to take anyone’s temperature.
+And since there is no contact with earwax, saliva or any other body fluid, this is an extremely sanitary way to take anyone’s temperature.

-You can see the readings on the device.
-Thermo delivers color-coded temperature feedback that is relevant to the user’s age profile, to help you understand the reading.
+Thermo delivers color-coded feedback on the device that is relevant to the user’s age profile, to help you understand the reading.
 For more advanced info and health advice, head over to the app.

 Up to five family members can have profiles within the app.
-In addition to tracking temperature and symptoms, you can enter comments, and medications in any user profile.
-This helps you see if the treatment is effective and allows you to maintain a log to share with a doctor.
+In addition to tracking temperature and symptoms, you can enter comments, and medications, allowing you to maintain a log to share with a doctor.

-Koogeek is a relatively new entrant in market for health and fitness gadgets and wearables.
-The company sells a smart scale, blood pressure monitor, an abdominal muscle exerciser and a SmartPlug.
+Koogeek is a relatively new entrant in market for health and fitness technology.
+The company sells a smart scale, a blood pressure monitor, an abdominal muscle exerciser and a SmartPlug.
 All of these communicate with the user through a smartphone app and Koogeek’s ‘Smart Cloud System’.
-The newest addition to this ecosystem of devices is the Koogeek Smart Thermometer.

-The thermometer is extremely easy to use.
+The Koogeek smart thermometer is extremely easy to use.
 A quick look at the instructions is all that it takes to be able to use all of its functions.
-There are only two main buttons, a display, and two indicator lights for in-ear or forehead use.
+There are only two buttons, a display, and two indicator lights for in-ear or forehead use.

-A simple one second scan across the forehead is all that it takes.
+A simple one second scan across the forehead is required to take a reading.
 The Chinese company says the measurement error is within ±0.2℃.
-You can also opt for the in-ear measurement option.
+If you prefer, you can also opt for the in-ear measurement option.
 This is useful as it gives you the ability to double-check your forehead reading.

-The thermometer is dust proof, drop proof and dirt proof.
-In terms of battery life, this is one less smart gadget you will need to recharge as it comes with a replaceable coin cell battery.
+This budget thermometer is dust proof, drop proof and dirt proof.
+In terms of battery life, its is one less smart gadget you’ll need to recharge as it comes with a long lasting replaceable coin cell battery.